osgi/docs/specification/errata.md

 The maximum length of the pid is incorrectly stated as 20.
 The maximum length is 32 as stated in 119.2.

-## Residential R4 V4.3

-### 2.7.1

-`FaultType` and `FaultMessage` are incorrectly listed as mandatory.
-They are optional and the correct cardinality is `0,1`.

-The type of `LastModified` is incorrectly listed as `dateTime`.
-It is corrected to `date_time`.

-### 2.7.2

-The type of the list elements of `Filter/ResultUriList` is corrected to be `string`.
-It was incorrectly listed as `node_uri`.

-### 2.7.3

-The type of `Time` is incorrectly listed as `dateTime`.
-It is corrected to `date_time`.

-### 2.8.2

-In table 2.4, the description of `Wires/[String]/[list]` incorrectly refers to a non-existent `osgi.wiring.service` namespace.
-The text is changed to refer to the `osgi.wiring.rmt.service` namespace.

-In table 2.4, the type of `LastModified` is incorrectly listed as `datetime`.
-It is corrected to `date_time`.

-### 2.8.5

-In the paragraph after the description of wild cards, it is incorrectly stated that the Target node is a virtual sub-tree.
-The description is corrected to state that the Result node is a virtual sub-tree.

-In table 2.7, the type of the list elements of `ResultUriList` is corrected to be `string`.
-It was incorrectly listed as `node_uri`.

-In table 2.7, the `Target` element description is corrected to state that it is an absolute URI and the `Result` element description is corrected to remove the reference to the `Target` element containing a relative URI.
-The `Result` element acts as a parent node instead of the session root for each node in `N`.

-### 2.8.6

-In table 2.8, the description of `StartLevel` incorrectly refers to Bundle Start Level.
-The correct referral is to Framework Start Level.

-### 2.8.8

-In table 2.10, the description of `Directive` is corrected to be "The Directives for this capability".

-### 2.9.2

-In table 2.13, the type of `Time` is incorrectly listed as `datetime`.
-It is corrected to `date_time`.

-### 3

-TR-157 Amendment 3 Software Module Guidelines specification is missing a specification version number.
-It is Version 1.0.

 ### 131.4.4

 The MIME type in the fourth paragraph is incorrectly stated as `application/x-tr-68-eager`.
 The correct MIME type is `application/x-tr-69-eager`.